belle2/basf2/analysis/doc/RestOfEvent.rst

   # A shorter option:
   # ma.fillParticleListFromROE('B0:tagFromROE -> B0:rec', '', 'cleanMask', path=main_path)

-The resulted particle list can be combined with other particles, like ``Upsilon(4S) -> B0:tagFromROE B0:rec`` in this example.
+The resulting particle list can be combined with other particles, like ``Upsilon(4S) -> B0:tagFromROE B0:rec`` in this example.
 Also, any variable should be valid for the ROE particle, however, one should be aware that these particles typically have a very large amount of daughter